jakubhalun/photo-location/README.md

   or after the shot).
   * Points where no movement was detected by Geo Tracker for over 10 seconds, termed as "stop points," are identified.
   These are sought within a time frame of 2 minutes before and after the photo was clicked.
-  * Each of the mentioned points includes information about latitude and longitude, a template for the "Location" used in Wikimedia Commons with appropriately set parameters, and a link to Google Maps with those parameters.
+  * Each of the mentioned points includes latitude and longitude, a **Commons template** (with a copy button), and clickable links to OpenStreetMap and Google Maps.
 * **Time Adjustment Feature:** the timestamp extracted from the JPEG might often be in an incorrect timezone.
-To rectify this, there's an option to adjust the timestamp relative to UTC.
-For instance, when I take photos in Poland during summer (observing Central European Summer Time), I set the adjustment to -2.00.
+To rectify this, there's an option to adjust the timestamp relative to UTC — this value is *added* to the photo timestamp, so it is the inverse of the camera's timezone.
+For instance, when I take photos in Poland during summer (observing Central European Summer Time, UTC+2), I set the adjustment to -2:00.

 For the effective use of this application, it's crucial to synchronize the time of the camera with the time on the phone.
 Only then can the photo's precise location be accurately determined.